aleen42/PersonalWiki/Programming/JavaScript/react/components_started/components_started.md

 });
 ```

-For each Comment, we will use `this.props.author` to get attributes `author` of the corresponding elements and `this.props.children` as nested element:
+For each Comment, we will use `this.props.author` to get attributes `author` of the corresponding elements and `this.props.children` as nested elements:

 ```js
 var Comment = React.createClass({